sh4nnu/sh4nnu.github.io/_posts/2018-08-11-what-is-linux-and-why.md

     - OSS
     - Linux
 thumbnail: /assets/img/posts/linux_wrap.jpg
+summary: Introduction to Linux and why one should consider using it.
 ---

 Linux is a Free and Open-source Operating System which is similar to Windows, macOS, Android, IOS on your PC, Mac, MacBook and mobile phones.
 Before knowing about Linux, let me answer the question.